 - In "Mr. Monk Goes to the Circus," to murder her ex-husband, acrobat Natasha Lovara stages a fall at a circus to make it seem like she's broken her left foot.
 She turns out to have a fear of hospitals, being a Romany Gypsy, so she sets her own plaster cast, and for two weeks, until the circus reaches San Francisco, she pretends that her left foot is broken.
 One night, she slips out of the cast, grabs the circus panther wrangler's revolver, and trails her ex-husband to a restaurant, wearing a ski mask to hide her face.
 Natasha then shoots her ex-husband there, but to make sure no one suspects her (since she supposedly had a "broken" foot at the time), she does several dramatic acrobatic moves for the witnesses' benefit before escaping.
 Since she's aware the police will consider her a primary suspect and want an x-ray, Natasha then returns to the circus and commands one of the elephants to crush her left leg, breaking it for real.
 Unfortunately, the elephant's trainer happens to wake up and see her, so she kills him by commanding the elephant to crush his head in the same way via radio while he's demonstrating for Monk and Sharona.

-- Odd Name Out: Cast example.
-Once Traylor Howard came in, Jason Gray-Stanford was the only one of the four principal cast members whose first name did not start with the letter 'T' (with the other cast members being Tony Shalhoub, Traylor Howard, and Ted Levine).
+- Meta example: Once Traylor Howard came in, Jason Gray-Stanford was the only one of the four principal cast members whose first name did not start with the letter 'T' (with the other cast members being Tony Shalhoub, Traylor Howard, and Ted Levine).

 - One Steve Limit: Played straight with the main characters.
 Averted with supporting characters.